MicArianW/AI-Blog-Generator/README.md

 # AI-Blog-Generator
-AI Blog Generator, that takes any link and creates and article from it.
+AI Blog Generator, that takes any youtube link and creates and article from it.